 Founder, Director, Art Instructor

-Ixchel has been a textile and fiber artist for almost 30 years.
+Ixchel has been a textile and fiber artist for almost 38 years.
 Dedicated weaver and Visual Artist that explores different materials into tapestry techniques in non-conventional ways.
 Throughout her career, she has been recognized on several occasions.
-2009 Finalist in Stars Among Us, Oakville and 2010 Winner of Visual Arts Award, Oakville Arts Council and Government of Ontario; “Best in Show” in several occasions, recognized as an outstanding University Professor in the School of Design at Anahuac University, Lecturer and workshop Leader.
+2009 Finalist in Stars Among Us, Oakville and 2010 Winner of Visual Arts Award, Oakville Arts Council and Government of Ontario; “Best in Show” in several occasions, recognized as an outstanding University Professor in the School of Design at Anahuac University, Lecturer and Workshop Leader.

 Docent at the Textile Museum of Canada.
-She holds a Master Degree in Museum Studies, BA in Graphic Design, History of Art diploma, a Post-Graduate course in Contemporary Textiles among many courses in Natural dyes, Fashion Design and Pattern transformations, Batik and diverse reserve techniques as well as many other fiber and textile related courses.
+She holds a Master Degree in Museum Studies, BA in Graphic Design, History of Art diploma, a Post-Graduate course in Contemporary Textiles in Lodz, Poland, among many courses in Natural dyes, Fashion Design and Pattern transformations, Batik and diverse reserve techniques as well as many other fiber and textile related courses.
 Founder of the Textil Creativo, Textile school in 1989 in Mexico City and the Oakville Arts Studio in 2007.
 She has collaborated and written in specialized publications for major textile and design magazines as well as online resources and has been featured in Art related publications.
 Member of the Canadian Tapestry Network, American Tapestry Alliance, World Textile Art, Handweavers Guild of America, British Tapestry Group among others; she is the President of the Oakville Handweavers and Spinners Guild.
 Ixchel has been a recipient of Visual Arts Grants from the Canada Council for the Arts and the Ontario Arts Council.
 She has presented innumerable solo and group shows and her work is shown in private and public collections in Europe, Central, and North America.